leon-thomm/Ryven/docs/README.md

 ## Differences to Ryven 2

 Ryven 3 is a complete remake, now based on the framework, where many internal implementations have drastically changed.
-I completely removed the former 'NodeManager' since the new nodes system makes it pretty much useless.
-There is no such thing as a 'NodeInstance' anymore, everything is just nodes.
+I completely removed the former *NodeManager* since the new nodes system makes it pretty much useless.
+There is no such thing as a *NodeInstance* anymore, everything is just nodes.
 All information about a node is now part of its class, so there is no need for .rpc files anymore, a node package is simply defined by the node definitions in `nodes.py`, see below.
 Ryven 3 is a much more consistent piece of software with focus on ease of use and scalability.
 You probably won't be able to port your old projects, because there's too much that changed.
-The future of Ryven 3 will depend on contributions by users.
+The future of Ryven 3 will also depend on contributions.

 ## Flows

 A **Script** contains a **Flow**, a **Logger**, and a **Variables Manager**.
-There are normal Scripts as well as **Function Scripts** which additionally have an input and output node representing parameters and returns, and are registered as node themselves (just like functions in UE4 BluePrints).
+A special type of script is a **Macro** which additionally has an input and output node representing parameters and returns, which can be called by using the node that is automatically registered for it.

-Unlike most other flow-based visual scripting editors, Ryven supports 'data connections' *and* 'exec connections'.
-Data connections transmit data from one node to another, and exec connections only transmit a 'trigger' signal.
+Unlike most other flow-based visual scripting editors, Ryven supports *data connections* **and** *exec connections*.
+Data connections transmit data from one node to another, and exec connections only transmit a trigger signal.
 Pure data flows (only data connections) are like the UE4 Material Editor, while exec flows (some exec connections) are more like the UE4 BluePrints.
+You can choose the appropriate algorithm (*data flow* or *exec flow*) in every script.

 > [!NOTE|label:The Differences in Detail]
 > *If you don't have experience with the flow-based programming idea already you can skip this, these differences don't really matter for now.*